 People around you might be asleep, but your internal clock wants you to stay awake or it may be the opposite - people around you are awake but your internal clock is set to sleep.

 The body cannot adjust that rapidly, so one might become jet-lagged.
 Traveling westward is physiologically gentler because, for most individuals, it is easier to delay going to sleep than to fall asleep earlier than usual, he noted.

 Most body functions become out of step with your destination time zone.
 In addition to insomnia, fatigue, and a decline in performance, symptoms may include headaches, irritability, loss of appetite and constipation.

-- There are a few things you can try to prevent jet lag, or deal with it when you arrive at your new time zone, Dr. Ismail said.
+- There are a few things you can try to prevent jet lag, or deal with it when you arrive at your new time zone.
 Frequent travelers, like pilots and flight attendants are advised to stick to their home schedules.
 Less frequent travelers may try going to sleep 30 minutes to an hour earlier than usual each night for a few days before their eastbound travel.

 - Some people may benefit from taking melatonin an hour earlier every night prior to their trip and continue to take it once they arrive, he said.
 It can help advance sleep onset in preparation for eastward travel.

-- Dr. Ismail also stressed the importance of bright light exposure and its effect on stimulating wakefulness.
+- Bright light exposure and its effect on stimulating wakefulness.
 When arriving mid-day to an eastern destination, for example, use sunglasses to avoid light effect on delaying sleep at night.